Younger consumers choose wellness programs that offer higher goals and rewards; older consumers tend to elect the opposite.

 Participants also responded negatively when points for physical activities were expressed in smaller numbers (although the total points gained can be very high).
 Some noted that the perception of low value was demotivating and would make them less likely to exercise.
 In fact, survey participants voiced a strong desire for benefits that were not only frequent and fast, but meaningful and relevant to each consumer’s preferences and lifestyle choices.

-The idea of instant gratification is consistent with behavioral science research.
+The idea of instant gratification is consistent with behavioural science research.
 Numerous studies have concluded that people tend to pursue more modest payoffs sooner, rather than delaying gratification for a greater reward.
 The very act of reaching a goal is motivational so long as the target is perceived to be both useful and achievable.

 In addition, more choice did not result in stronger participation rates for the wellness program design in RGA’s study.
 Quite the opposite proved true: The more complexity and optionality offered, the more survey participants expressed concern that plan designs appeared “overwhelming” and the less inclined many were to participate, even when some of the options presented would result in greater points accumulation and the possibility of additional rewards.

 Perceptions of wellness plan designs can vary widely based on a number of factors, from age and health status to lifestyle choices.
-However, the most successful programs do share some commonalities: They meet an immediate and socially and emotionally resonant need and reflect both behavioral science and risk assessment considerations.
+However, the most successful programs do share some commonalities: They meet an immediate and socially and emotionally resonant need and reflect both behavioural science and risk assessment considerations.